Electromagnetic Scattering by Particles and Surfaces

 The codes are ideally suitable to computing the BRF for flat snow, soil, and powder surfaces and optically thick clouds and may find applications in geophysics, physics, biophysics, and industrial research.

-A detailed user manual to the codes has been published: M. I. Mishchenko, J. M. Dlugach, E. G. Yanovitskij, and N. T. Zakharova, Bidirectional reflectance of flat, optically thick particulate layers: An efficient radiative transfer solution and applications to snow and soil surfaces, J. Quant.
+A detailed user manual to the codes is provided by M. I. Mishchenko, J. M. Dlugach, E. G. Yanovitskij, and N. T. Zakharova, 1999: Bidirectional reflectance of flat, optically thick particulate layers: An efficient radiative transfer solution and applications to snow and soil surfaces, J. Quant.
 Spectrosc.
 Radiat.
-Transfer, 63, 409-432 (1999).
-A hardcopy reprint of this paper is available from Michael Mishchenko upon request.
-Please leave a message at mmishchenko@giss.nasa.gov indicating your name and mailing address.
+Transfer, 63, 409-432, doi:10.1016/S0022-4073(99)00028-X.

-FORTRAN codes
+Fortran codes

 To retrieve a code, click on the code name and use the "Save As..." option from the "File" menu.